MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/error-0x800706ba-certificate-enrollment.md

 :::image type="content" source="media/error-0x800706ba-certificate-enrollment/properties-of-access-this-computer-from-the-network.png" alt-text="Screenshot that shows the properties window of the 'Access this computer from the network' group policy.":::

-Then, remove the group that the user account or the computer account belongs to from the "Deny access to this computer from the network" group policy.
+Then, remove the group that the user account or the computer account belongs to from the **Deny access to this computer from the network** group policy.

 For more information, see [Access this computer from the network - security policy setting](/windows/security/threat-protection/security-policy-settings/access-this-computer-from-the-network)

-## Cause 2: Missing "NT Authority\Authenticated Users" in the Users group of the Certificate server or any other default permissions
+## Cause 2: Missing "NT Authority\Authenticated Users" in the Users group of the certificate server or any other default permissions

 Here are the default permissions: